 Summary: Cod is a white fish.
 But what exactly does that mean?
 Is it better or worse than oily fish?
-Here we explain the real differences between white and oily fish, where cod fits in, and why this classification matters for your health and your cooking.
+Here we explain the real differences between white and oily fish, where cod fits in, and why this classification matters for your health and cooking.

-Quick response
+Quick Answer

 Cod is a white fish.
 Its fat content is low (less than 2%), it stores fat in its liver (not in the flesh), and it has firm, white flesh.
 In fact, it is one of the most consumed white fish in the world.